-Cyber Insurance Compliance Services with The Scarlett Group
+Cyber Insurance Compliance Services

 According to the 2020 Hiscox Cyber Readiness Report, 26% of organizations have a standalone cyber insurance policy and this number is expected to grow at a rapid pace as all industries trend towards a more digital environment.
 A large concern with any insurance engagement is the receipt of a payout should the worst occur.
 The Scarlett Group offers complete managed cyber insurance compliance services.
 Our team will work with your organization to ensure that your cyber insurance requirements are met and that claims will not be denied due to inadequate protections.